peklaiho/stagger/sites/example/pages/about/page.md

 }
 ```

-This is another block of source code with no syntax highlighting:
+This is another block of generic source code with no syntax highlighting:

 ```
 IF STAGGER IS AWESOME: